Johnfire45/cybersecurity-interview-prep/gpt-persistence-context.md

 1. Always ask **1 question at a time**
 2. **If question has sub-questions**, ask those only after the first is answered
 3. Wait for user input before revealing answers
-4. After answer:
+4. After the User answer:
-   - Confirm correctness
+   - Confirm correctness and draw a comparison between the actual right and how the user answered technically
    - Explain reasoning and possible variants
-5. If user requests, insert the quiz into `quiz.md` automatically
+5. After this give a summarize `quiz.md` notes

 ---